A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows

 \medbreak

-Finally, to prove Theorem~\ref{mainthm0} we establish Theorem~\ref{mainthm-mft}, i.e., we find open sets of partially hyperbolic flow type diffeomorphisms with both strong foliations minimal near any time-one map of a transitive Anosov flow.
-We first show that such time-one maps are robustly flow type partially hyperbolic diffeomorphisms.
+Finally, to prove Theorem~\ref{mainthm0} we establish Theorem~\ref{mainthm-mft}, i.e., we find open sets of partially hyperbolic flow-type diffeomorphisms with both strong foliations minimal near any time-one map of a transitive Anosov flow.
+We first show that such time-one maps are robustly flow-type, partially hyperbolic diffeomorphisms.
 Then Bonatti and D\'iaz~\cite{BD96} provide a perturbation ensuring robust transitivity.
-Lastly, by a further perturbation {following} Bonatti, D\'iaz, and Ur\`es~\cite{BDU} we can ensure robust minimality of both strong foliations.
+Lastly, by a further perturbation {following} Bonatti, D\'iaz, and Ur\`es~\cite{BDU} we ensure robust minimality of both strong foliations.
 Theorem~\ref{mainthm0} now follows from Theorem~\ref{mainthm-dichotomy}.